Beryl Technologies, LLC

 Q1: How many times does the BT2000 smoke meter needs to be calibrated?

-Q2: Where do I send my BT2000 smoke meter for calibration?
+Q2: Where do I send my BT2000 smoke meter for calibration and what do I send?

 Q3: How much does it cost and how long will it take to do the calibration?

-Note: All meters need to be calibrated per manufacture recommendations, either by calibrating the meter or re-measuring the calibration filters.
+Note: All meters need to be calibrated per manufacture recommendations, either by calibrating the meter or re-measuring the calibration filters (with proof filter is calibrated).

 Q4: How many people are needed to use your device and conduct the test on a vehicle?